gallen-bar/waf-automation/Contrib/powershell/README.md

 # Introduction

-In the modules folder beneath this README you will find modules or links to 3rd Party modules created for the Barracuda WAF solutions.
+In the modules folder beneath this README you will find modules or links to 3rd Party modules created for the Barracuda WAF and WAF-as-a-Service solutions.

 This space will include details about how common DevOps practices/tools can be used with the Barracuda Web Applications Firewall product with primary focus on public cloud platforms like AWS and Microsoft Azure.